timescale/docs/timescaledb/tutorials/grafana/grafana-variables.md

 * Next [setup Grafana][install-grafana].

-Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the [Hello, Timescale!][hello-timescale] tutorial and configure Grafana to connect to that database.
+Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the [NYC Taxi Cab][nyc-taxi] tutorial and configure Grafana to connect to that database.
 Be sure to follow the full tutorial if you’re interested in background on how to use TimescaleDB.